 Now what?
 The park once again awaits the next chapter.

 Thanks to: Billy Dilworth for his news articles in the ‘60’s and ‘70’s, The Franklin County Citizen, The Hartwell Sun, Special “Thanks” to the Walters Family who lived this history.

-*** The property of Shoal Creek Music Park is currently a private nature conservation under the curation of Janice Sayer-Gypsy Farm-Parkertown, a division of KLEM Industries.
+The private property of Shoal Creek Music Park is today a nature conservation under the curation of Gypsy Farm Group & the Sayer family.